Introduction

 linker flag to Xcode when you use Firebase or AdMob, unless you're using CocoaPods, which does it automatically).
 Note that this necessarily will make your app bigger, so if you want to restrict this linker behaviour to a particular library or framework, consider using the -force_load path/to/library

-flag instead.xcrun (an Xcode tool) was not found.
+Check if you get the following warning in the Unity Editor console when Unity creates the Xcode project: xcrun (an Xcode tool) was not found.
 This is necessary to bake ARKit-specific data into an XRReferenceImageLibrary.
 XRReferenceImageLibrary assets will not work in asset bundles.

 If you do, it means the Unity Editor expected to find a macOS-specific tool called xcrun

 (which obviously doesn't exist on Windows) to copy your AR reference images at their right place in the Xcode project.
 Relying on this tool should not be necessary as there are more portable ways to do the same thing.
 Until Unity fixes this issue in a more portable manner, you may use this workaround suggested by a user.
-The idea is to load your AR reference images by hand when they're needed, programmatically."
+The idea is to load your AR reference images by hand when they're needed, programmatically.

 , \